MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 The `_centerTimeOfFlight` callback will trigger every time data from Misty’s front center sensor is received.
 If an object is detected close enough to the sensor, a `Stop` command is issued, and Misty stops before colliding with the object.

-The purpose of the next callback function (`_locomotionCommand`) function is to “clean up” our skill when the program stops executing.
+The purpose of the `_locomotionCommand` callback function is to “clean up” our skill when the program stops executing.
 Whenever you subscribe to a WebSocket, you should unsubscribe when you are done with it, so Misty stops sending data.
 The program we are writing can end in two ways:

 * Misty stops driving when she detects an object in her path.
 * Misty does not detect an object in her path and stops driving after five seconds.

-The LocomotionCommand event sends data whenever linear or angular velocity changes, including when Misty starts moving when the program starts to run.
-We want to unsubscribe from our WebSockets when Misty stops and when the value of `LinearVelocity` is `0`.
+The `LocomotionCommand` event sends data whenever linear or angular velocity changes, including when Misty starts moving when the program starts.
+We want to unsubscribe from our WebSockets when Misty stops **and** the value of `LinearVelocity` is `0`.
 Declare a function called `_locomotionCommand`, and pass it a parameter for the `data` received in the `LocomotionCommand` data stream.
-We only want to unsubscribe when Misty stops, so we’ll add the condition that linearVelocity = 0 to our `if, then` filter statement.
+We only want to unsubscribe when Misty stops, so we’ll add the condition that `linearVelocity` should be `0` to an `if` statement.
 As with the `_centerTimeOfFlight` callback, place this condition inside a `try` statement, and place a `catch` statement to handle exceptions at the end of the function.

 ```html
 <body>